 - a list of the specific information that you require; and

 We require payment before a search is made.
 You can pay by cheque or make a card payment over the telephone.
 Please see our fees and charges page for current rates.
 The search will be conducted within twenty working days from receipt of payment.

-The Contaminated Land Team holds a variety of information on the following:-
+The Contaminated Land Team holds a variety of information on, but not limited to, the following:

-- Contaminated Land Section records of contamination issues at the site and at land adjacent to the site
+- Contaminated Land Team records of contamination issues at the site and at land adjacent to the site;

-- Pollution Prevention and Control Act 1999, Part A(1) and A(2) and Part B Permitted Processes
+- Pollution Prevention and Control Act 1999, Part A(2) and Part B Permitted Processes;

-If you require information that the Local Authority does not hold, then they can advise you on the best agency to contact.
+If you require information that Cheshire East Council does not hold, then we can advise you on the best agency to contact.

 If the property was built within the last 10 years, it may be covered by an NHBC warranty.
 Alternatively you may be able to insure against the risk of the cost of remediating the land if it is found to be required.
 Your solicitor will be able to advise you further on this matter.